BhattSoham/RISCV-HDP/week5/README.md

 ![image1](/week5/iverilog_commands.png)

-After that, we will run the **GTKWAVE** to generate the waveform and check our desired output.
+After that, we will run the **GTKWAVE** to generate the waveform for our RTL functional simulation.
 ![image3](/week5/pre-synthesis_simulation.png)